JuanPabloZed/IR_Maker_Cpp/README.md

 - Use the **same sample rate** for both the sweep *AND* the response
 - Use a sweep that goes up to your **Nyquist frequency** (half of the sample rate) or your recorded file instead of stopping at 20kHz (use the **"full frequency range"** boxes to do it for you !)
 - Use the **same bit depth** for both the sweep *AND* the response
-- For a cab IR, use a **mono file** for the recorded file
+- For a guitar/bass cabinet/speaker IR, use a **mono file** for the recorded file

 ## How to get IR Maker
 Just get the latest release (Windows only for now) !
 For now it might still be buggy so feel free to report any error/problem/bug, but it is proven to do its main job : make accurate IRs.

 ## Note :
-If you want to work on your own version of this code, this works with the QT framework in C++ so you won't be able to run the app without QT libraries.
+If you want to work on your own version of this code, this works with the QT framework (6.6.3) in C++.